google/oauth2l/README.md

 $ oauth2l fetch --scope cloud-platform
 ```

+If the first `redirect_uris` in the `--credentials service_account.json` is set to `urn:ietf:wg:oauth:2.0:oob`,
+the 3LO or 2LO interactive flow is activated.

+If the first `redirect_uris` in the `--credentials service_account.json` is set to `http://localhost[:PORT]`,
+the 3LO loopback flow is activated.
+When the port is omitted, an available port will be used to spin the localhost.
+When a port is provided, oauth2l will attempt to use such port.
+If the port cannot be used, oauth2l will stop.

 ### --type

 The authentication type.
 The currently supported types are "oauth", "jwt", or
 "sso".
 Defaults to "oauth".

+### --disableAutoOpenConsentPage

+Disables the feature to automatically open the consent page in 3LO loopback flows.
+Its default value is false.
+When set to `true`, the user will be provided with a
+URL to manually interact with the consent page.

+### --consentPageInteractionTimeout

+Amount of time to wait for a user to interact with the consent page in 3LO loopback flows.
+Once the time has lapsed, the localhost at the `redirect_uri` will no longer be available.
+Its default value is 2.
+See `--consentPageInteractionTimeoutUnits` to change the units.

+### --consentPageInteractionTimeoutUnits

+Units of measurement to use when `--consentPageInteractionTimeout` is set.
+Its default value is `minutes`.
+Valid inputs are `seconds` and `minutes`.
+This option only affects 3LO loopback flows.

 #### oauth